KennyStephens/voting-nextjs/README.md

 - https://maizzle.com/docs/installation
 - Create email template for newsletter (include unsubscribe link)
-- Create email template for one time login code
 - Create email template for when a new poll opens

 Blog ideas: